 Both courses have some level of crossover.
-You do not require a Cert III in Early Childhood Education and Care in order to study the Diploma.
+You will require a Certificate III in Early Childhood Education and Care in order to study the Diploma.
 Depending on your career goals and your commitment to obtaining childcare qualifications, you may choose to study the Diploma straight away.

 However, it’s important to keep in mind that the Diploma is significantly more advanced.
-If you have no prior exposure to childcare, you may find some aspects of it quite challenging.
 It is more time-intensive and covers far more topics, as it’s designed to prepare you for higher-level roles within the childcare industry.

 The Diploma of Early Childhood Education and Care provides you with much broader options, as it is a far more advanced childcare qualification.
 If you want to pursue a senior role or a management position, the Diploma is highly recommended.

 Australian legislation stipulates that at least half of all educators within a long day care or preschool facility must hold (or be actively studying) a Diploma-level qualification (or higher).
 It’s a competitive industry out there, so if you hold a Diploma, you’ll stand a far greater chance of gaining an entry level role, as well as more advanced positions.

 In order to become a Family Day Care Coordinator, you are required to hold the Diploma.
 So, if your long-term aspirations involve management or owning your own business, it is highly recommended that you study this to begin with.